pgherveou/squid/README.md

   </tr>
 </table>

-sq_tooling manage your file dependencies and only copy to the output the necessary files here how you define dependencies for each supported file format
+sq_tooling manage your file dependencies and only copy the necessary files here how you define dependencies for each supported file format

 <table>